hylandtechoutreach/coding-activities/TwineLesson/TwineLesson.md

 # Twine
 An activity to introduce [Twine](http://twinery.org/2/#!/welcome) in 45-60m.
 Twine is an open-source tool for telling interactive, nonlinear stories.
 The goal of this lesson is to build a simple interactive fiction story using Twine.
 It uses CSS for styling, and introduces variables as a way to keep track of information throughout a story.

 >**Instructor Note**: It may be beneficial to allow the students drive the story writing process.
 Take suggestions from them for the content of the story, the branches, the characters, etc. Make sure their suggestions are conducive to a story with at least one variable, and multiple branches reaching the same node.

+### Example
+<a href="CompleteStory.html" target="_blank">Complete Story</a>

 ## Getting Started
 ### Setup